MGX: Near-Zero Overhead Memory Protection for Data-Intensive Accelerators

-This paper makes the following major contributions: \begin{itemize} \itemsep{-0.2em} \item[$\bullet$] We propose MgX, a near-zero overhead memory protection scheme for accelerators.
-MgX minimizes the performance overhead of memory protection by assigning \countervalues~for data and performing coarse-grained memory protection.
+This paper makes the following major contributions: \begin{itemize} \item[$\bullet$] We propose MGX, a near-zero overhead memory protection scheme for accelerators.
+MGX minimizes the performance overhead of memory protection by assigning \countervalues~for data using on-chip state and performing coarse-grained memory protection.

-\item[$\bullet$] We demonstrate the applicability of MgX by showing a concrete implementation of MgX for DNN, and detailed analyses of an H.264 video decoder and a genome assembly accelerator.
+\item[$\bullet$] We demonstrate the applicability of MGX by showing a concrete implementation of MGX for DNNs and graph algorithms and detailed analyses of a genome sequence alignment accelerator and an H.264 video decoder accelerator.